poke1024/origami/README.md

 </tr>
 </table>

+### Concurrency

+Batch processes can be run concurrently.
+Origami supports file-based locking or by using a database (see `--lock-strategy`).
+The latter strategy is more compatible and set by default.
+Use `--lock-database` to specify the path to a lock database (if none is specified, Origami will create one in your data folder).

-## Modifying Batches
+### Modifying Results

-It is possible to replace single Origami pipeline stages by custom implementations by simply reading and writing Origami's artifacts using the documented file formats.
+It is possible to replace Origami pipeline stages/batches by custom implementations by simply reading and writing Origami's artifacts using the documented file formats.

 It is also possible to run Origami stages and then postprocess the generated artifacts before continuing with later stages.

-### Detection Batches
+## The Detection Batches

 ### segment